xrarch/sdk/README.md

 # sdk

-Small, somewhat crappy toolchain targeting the limn1k architecture.
+Small cross-toolchain for the LIMNstation architecture.

 ## Usage